exonet/documentation/github.md

 ### Branch

-We never commit directly to the master branch so first we need to make a new branch.
+Ensure you are on the master branch of your fork and click on `Fetch origin`.
+This will pull in all the latest changes to your local clone of the repository.
+Afterwards you should create a new branch so that the master branch can always pull in the lastest changes in the future.
 Go to `Branch → New Branch` in the menu.
 Enter a short descriptive name of the changes you want to make (for example: `firewall`).

 ### Editor